okikio/bundlejs/README.md

 This project was greatly influenced by the [hardfist/neo-tools](https://github.com/hardfist/neo-tools) and [mizchi/uniroll](https://github.com/mizchi/uniroll) projects.

-**bundle** is a quick and easy way to bundle your projects, minify and see it's gzip size.
+**bundlejs** is a quick and easy way to bundle your projects, minify and see it's gzip size.
 It's an online tool similar to [bundlephobia](https://bundlephobia.com), but **bundle** does all the bundling locally on you browser and can treeshake and bundle multiple packages (both commonjs and esm) together, all without having to install any npm packages and with typescript support.

 The project isn't perfect, and I am still working on an autocomplete, hover intellisence, better mobile support and the high memory usage of **esbuild** and **monaco** as well as some edge case packages, e.g. **monaco-editor**.